 In terms of care, I highly recommend reading all of the material provided for the pillow.
 There are bits of care instructions that can be found in each of the three pieces of information that come with the pillow so it’s important to read all three in their entirety.

-If you would like to wash the entire pillow, you should keep the outer cover on the pillow and put it in a cold gentle cycle.
+Those who would like to wash the entire pillow should keep the outer cover on the pillow and put it in a cold gentle cycle.
 Also, make sure the washer is balanced with other things (I used towels).

 I personally didn’t have a lot of excess water and even though I twisted the pillow, I wasn’t able to get any excess water out.